mboleary/arch-ansible-test/README.md

 ```

 At this point, the system should be ready for use in the main playbook.
 It will have 2 users added; your user account, and a control user named `ansible`.
 Both of these users have root access via sudo, and the control user is only able to login using the ssh keys from the ansible host.

+### System Configuration
+There are additional steps available to configure and customize the system setup with desktop environments as well as installing other software.

+1. Open the hosts.yml file and update your system configuration to work in tandem with the roles listed in `site.yml`

+2. Run `ansible-playbook ./site.yml -i hosts.yml --tags configure,users` to install some base software and configure user accounts

+3. Run `ansible-playbook ./site.yml -i hosts.yml --tags <tag>` with whatever tag is needed to get the system into the final configuration

 #### Full-Disk Encryption Note